CSCphilip/brilliantwear/README.md

 - [ ] Split shop into Men's and Woman's clothing products
 - [ ] Create pages for different clothing types (e.g. shoes, pants, shirt)
 - [ ] Products filter & sorting feature
 - [ ] Improve product detail page (the page for each product).
 Add the possibility to have multiple images.
-Functionality to select different sizes.
+Functionality to select different sizes of the clothes, think of a good way to do this since there are different size measurements (e.g. Small/Medium/Large and numbers which represent different sizes).
+This will require changes in the MongoDB.
 Perhaps also for different colors.
 - [ ] Create other overview pages on the website aside from the home page.
 - [ ] Improve the navbar and menu.
 This is related to the categories of clothes and men's and women's clothes.